 Treats Every Worker the Same Way

 One of the most common mistakes bad managers make is to neither recognize nor capitalize on the unique differences of each employee.
-They consciously paint everyone with the same wide brush (perhaps thinking this is the equitable thing to do) and all but eliminate any chance for personalities to set themselves apart and bring their individual talents to the team.
-Most employees who are all treated the same way eventually start feeling unappreciated, misunderstood and overlooked.
+These managers consciously paint everyone with the same wide brush (perhaps thinking this is the equitable thing to do) and all but eliminate any chance for personalities to set themselves apart and bring their individual talents to the team.
+Most employees who are all treated the same way eventually start feeling unappreciated, misunderstood, and overlooked.

 For example, more assertive employees will jump at the chance to assume additional responsibilities or exercise their power.
 They need managers willing to quickly assign extra duties and develop any potential leadership skills.
 Passive workers, on the other hand, prefer to stay in the background.
 A manager who adds assignments more gradually and takes the upper hand will keep these more prudent workers on board.

 Recognizing different traits and different needs, then managing them correctly, is important.
 Not only to the work environment but to the overall productivity and livelihoods of those working within the company.

 Focuses on Weaknesses

-Bad managers dwell on what a worker can’t do instead of what he or she can do.
+Bad managers often get caught up in what a worker can’t do instead of what he or she can do.
 They also talk brazenly about how they’d like to change people.
 However, identifying these "problem areas" does nothing to motivate improvement or skill growth when there are no solutions offered.
 Poor managers skip the work of uncovering what it is that really motivates an individual, and miss out on opportunities to benefit from innate talent and specific strengths.